KuramaSyu/GoToHell/README.md

   - Sport.tsx: POST api/sports
 - [ ] add functions to these APIs, which only fetch, if zustand store has nothing stored in it
 - [ ] separate repository for background pictures
-- [ ] implement 2 missing functions for UserApi

 #### Features